-The 2013-2014 body of 46 Ph.D. students in Psychology comprises 9 U.S. ethnic minorities (as defined by the LA Board of Regents) and 3 non-US citizens.
-Thirty-four of the students are women.
-The average GRE is 1260 (equivalent to V=159; Q=153 on the new scoring) with an entering gpa of 3.68.
+The 2014-2015 body of 41 Ph.D. students in Psychology comprises 9 U.S. ethnic minorities (as defined by the LA Board of Regents) and 1 non-US citizen.
+Thirty-two of the students are women.
+The average GRE is V=159; Q=153 with an entering gpa of 3.60.
 All students hold a tuition waiver while they on stipend (or internship), and receive partial support for health insurance through the university.
-At present, 23 students are funded as teaching assistants, 8 are funded from federal sources, 9 on institutional fellowships (including BOR), and 6 are funded on full-time pre-doctoral internships and 3 are advanced students not in local residence.
+At present, 22 students are funded as teaching assistants, 3 are funded from federal sources, 7 on institutional fellowships (including BOR), 5 are funded on full-time pre-doctoral internships and 3 are advanced students not in local residence.

 Approximately 15% of the students had received a Master's degree from another institution before coming to Tulane University.